kgish/dotfiles/README.md

 In order to be able to use the [Command-T plugin][commandt], you must have a version of vim compiled with ruby support.

+First you need to find out if Vim has been compiled with ruby support, and if it has then which version of ruby was used, which is usually just the default version that comes with the system installation.

+    vim --version | grep ruby

-Depending on your environment, e.g. after a fresh Ubuntu install, you may first have to install the following components (assuming Vim was built using the default ruby 1.9.1):
+Assuming Vim was built using the default ruby 1.9.1:

     sudo apt-get install ruby1.9.1 ruby1.9.1-dev